B&W 35mm, 6×7 and 5″x4″ negatives

 RGB JPEG (saved as level 10 or ‘high’ quality) – don’t use CMYK or monochrome formats.

 5″x4″ – 8192px x 6372px

 Is a 5″x4″ negative better than a 6x7cm negative?

-But, all things considered, the smaller 6x7cm negative will print just as well as, if not better than, a 5″x4″ negative, not least because TMax100 grain is incredibly fine.
+But, all things considered, the smaller 6x7cm negative will print just as well as, if not better than, a 5″x4″ negative, not least because the grain in PanF Plus processed in Ilford Perceptol is incredibly fine.